Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC)

 Our data acquisition methods are mainly divided into: local training \cite{gal2022image} and platform downloads (\textit{Civitai} and \textit{Hugging Face}).
 We perform content generation checks on the downloaded concept files and label all data with concept classes, symbolically denoted as $\mathcal{D}=\{ (C_f, \mathcal{R}_{cls})_N \}$.
 Additionally, it should be noted that the number of embedding vectors for concepts during the extraction process is a parameter that is set manually.
 We analyzed many concept files on the concept sharing platform and found that the number of vectors is indeed a variable value.
 We symbolically represent it as:

 where $e^c_n$ represents the embedding of $n$ vectors for the concept.
 The outline of Concept QuickLook is illustrated in Figure \ref{figure4-outline}.
 The core functionality of Concept QuickLook relies on the QuickLook model $\sigma $ and the embedding vector-concept class pairs $\langle {e^c} \odot {{\cal R}_{cls}}\rangle$, as shown in Equation (\ref{eq-map}).
 In practice, the embedding vector-concept class pairs are derived from our constructed dataset $\mathcal{D}$.
 Algorithm \ref{algo_QL} shows the QuickLook model training.
 The $\sigma$ learns these pairs through training, enabling it to output the corresponding concept class when given an input embedding vector.
+This is fundamentally different from nearest-neighbor search.
+NNS retrieves the most similar stored embedding based only on pairwise distance, whereas QuickLook learns class-level semantic structure from the training set and outputs a class-aware prediction for a given concept embedding.
 Specifically, the actual composition of dataset $\mathcal{D}$ consists of concept files $C_f$ and labeled concepts class $\mathcal{R}_{cls}$.